fluent-cms/fluent-cms/doc/Concepts.md

    - **Example**:
       - For `"dropdown"` and `"multiselect"`: Comma-separated values.
       - For `"lookup"`: Name of the lookup entity.
-      - For `"crosstable"`: Name of the crosstable entity.
+      - For `"junction"`: Name of the junction entity.
 ## Lookup Attributes in Fluent CMS: Many-to-One Relationship
 ### Concept
 In a many-to-one relationship, each record in a table can be associated with one record in another table.
 This relationship is commonly used to organize data into categories or classifications.
 For example, a blog post may belong to a single category, but a category can have many blog posts.